 Receive a discount link to call your Goat whenever you like (in line with our availability.)
 The Goat will even message you if you turn the chat box on!
 (They've very dextrous hooves, great for typing.)

 - An additional free ticket when you book to attend a Goat Yoga

 Want to visit IRL?
-Book a Goat yoga class ticket in 2022 and get a second ticket FREE!
+Book a Goat yoga class ticket and get a second ticket FREE!

 - 15% discount when booking to stay at the farm